U-Pick Sunflower Harvest at Maris Farms

 Walk through our field of brilliantly colored sunflowers during our first ever Sunflower Festival at Maris Farms.
 On this special weekend in August, you’ll be able to enjoy the beautiful sunflower fields and cut some to take home.
 With more than a dozen different colors and multiple varieties of sunflowers, this is an event you do NOT want to miss!
 Please know that we have followed the recommendations and planted at the right times according to our research on the sunflowers, however, it’s agriculture.
 We ask that our guests be forgiving if not all the varieties of sunflowers cooperate.
 However, we know that when the field blooms, it’s going to be stunning.
 We’ll be doing our best to continue to give updates on our Facebook Page and our Facebook Event Page for Sunflower Festival with how the crop is doing.

 Sunflowers are beautiful and you can’t not smile and be happy when you see one.
 Enjoy a field full of beautiful blooming sunflowers for unique photo opportunities and stunning views.
-Our goal is to offer another unique opportunity for friends and families to create memories together.
-Plan to visit the many artisan and specialty food producers that will be on site during your visit.
+Our goal is to offer another unique opportunity for friends and families to create memories while choosing your favorite blooms.

 Maris Farms, 25001 Sumner Buckley Hwy, Buckley WA 98321

-General Public Admission: $10 – $16/person online and $25 at the door.
-Each ticket includes admission to the sunflower field, a wagon ride out to the field, 1 U-Cut sunflower to take home with you, and family activities at the farm.
+General Public Admission: $10 – $16/person online.
+Only timed tickets are currently available and must be purchased online.
+Each ticket includes admission to the sunflower field and 1 U-Cut sunflower to take home with you.
+More flowers may be cut for purchase.
 Children 2 & under are free.

 Interested in being a Vendor?

-It’s a ¼ mile walk to the fields from the parking lot, but we do offer a wagon ride if you’d like to jump on.
+It’s a ¼ mile walk to the fields from the parking lot.
+We will offer a wagon ride if Covid measures allow.